snekable/Snekkies-token-value-calculator/README.md

 The data are requested on the fly from [coingecko](https://www.coingecko.com/) - means also that only tokens can be calculated that are listed on coingecko.

 ## Attention
-This script will never open or request a wallet transaction window!
+**This script will never open or request a wallet transaction window!
 Be aware of scam and malware.
 Check my script to trust its functionality!
+If you claim tokens reload the website before to have a clean environment without external bookmarklet data!**

 ## Miscellaneous
 This script was made of a Cardano, $SNEK, SNEKKIES and $VIPER lover.
 Join these communities for more helpful content in the future.